CaterinaF240744/Multilayer-Graph-Diffusion-Model-for-Spatial-Transcriptomics/README.md

 # Multilayer Graph Diffusion Model for Spatial Transcriptomics

-A multilayer graph diffusion framework that models cell-cell interaction as an exposure-driven diffusion-reaction process from spatial transcriptomics data.
+A multilayer graph diffusion framework that simulates compartment-level perturbation propagation as an exposure-driven diffusion-reaction process on spatial graphs derived from spatial transcriptomics data.
 Applied to the V1 Mouse Kidney 10x Visium dataset in the context of ischaemia-reperfusion injury (IRI).